Wesbest/KubernetesForEveryone/README.md

 kubern8sdemo-68fcf74b6-h8ncl   1/1       Running   0          7m
 kubern8sdemo-68fcf74b6-qddsp   1/1       Running   0          7m
 ```
 As you can see the amount of pods has been reduced.
-Let's check the deployment to see the desired amount of pods
+Let's check the deployment to see the desired amount of pods.
 ```bash
 kubectl get deployments
 ```